seanbell/intrinsic/README.md

 - Python 2.7

-- Python packages (newer: packages will likely work, though these are the exact versions that I used).
+- Python packages (newer packages will likely work, though these are the exact versions that I used):

       PIL==1.1.7
       cython==0.19.2